Sustainable energy from within

 SCAN scouts the Dutch subsurface for future geothermal opportunities

 We need to move towards more sustainable ways to meet our energy needs.
 Geothermal energy is sustainable and, because it is not dependent on weather or seasonal conditions, it is also reliable.
 It will play an important role in the Dutch energy transition where we are looking for new, sustainable, resources to replace our current fossil fuels.
 The Dutch horticulture sector has successfully been using geothermal energy to heat their greenhouses for over a decade.
-In the future it can also be used to heat homes, offices and possibly even power low temperature industrial processes.
+Geothermal energy can also be used to heat homes, offices and other buildings.

 Accelerating the energy transition